OWASP/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_(CSRF)_Prevention_Cheat_Sheet.md

                 httpResp.sendError(HttpServletResponse.SC_FORBIDDEN, accessDeniedReason);
             } else {
                 //Verify that token from header and one from cookie matches
-                //Here is the case so we let the request reach the target component (ServiceServlet, jsp...) and add a new token when we get back the bucket
+                //Here is the case so we let the request reach the target component (ServiceServlet, jsp...)
-                HttpServletResponseWrapper httpRespWrapper =
+                //and add a new token when we get back the bucket HttpServletResponseWrapper httpRespWrapper =
                                             new HttpServletResponseWrapper(httpResp);
                 chain.doFilter(request, httpRespWrapper);